sqlfluff/sqlfluff-github-actions/README.md

     - Workflows (define a list of steps to be executed.
 Triggered by an event like opening a Pull request).
         - Actions (help you perform individual tasks within workflow, like checking out the pull request branch, without you having to write a bunch of code).

-Often you will here us (and others, including GitHub) use the term "GitHub Action" and "Workflow" interchangeably.
+Often you will hear us (and others, including GitHub) use the term "GitHub Action" and "Workflow" interchangeably.
 If you simply remember that the YAML files are defining a list of steps to be executed when a certain event happens in your repo, you are well on your way to understanding and using the power of workflows in GitHub Actions.

 ## Resources